spiral/docs/http/configuration.md

 ];
 ```

-> The default configuration will be used if such file does not exists.
+> The default configuration will be used if such file does not exist.

-You can register middleware during the bootload phase via `HttpBootloader`:
+You can register Middleware during the bootload phase via `HttpBootloader`:

 ```php
 namespace App\Bootloader;